shushen/dpdk-ovs/docs/00_Overview.md

 ### QEMU

-A number of modifications have been made to QEMU 1.4.0

-* A modified VirtIO back-end has been provided.
-This allows a QEMU virtual machine to interface directly with the accelerated Open vSwitch without any transition to host userspace.
-This will allow legacy applications that depend on standard socket interfaces in the guest to interface with the accelerated Open vSwitch.
-This code can be found in `qemu/net/dpdk*`.
-Support for this feature was removed with release 1.0 of Intel® DPDK vSwitch - please use *Userspace vHost VirtIO* in its place.
-* A modified Inter-VM Shared Memory PCI device allows for an Intel® DPDK hugepage to be shared with an Intel® DPDK application in the guest.
+QEMU 1.6.2 has been modified by adding a modified Inter-VM Shared Memory (IVSHMEM) PCI device that allows for an Intel® DPDK hugepage to be shared with an Intel® DPDK application in the guest.
 This allows for very fast zero-copy communication with the accelerated OpenVSwitch.
-This code can be found in `qemu/hw/ivshmem.c`
+This code can be found in `qemu/hw/misc/ivshmem.c`

 ### Open vSwitch